TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   1. `has` takes a key as an argument and returns `true` or `false` based on whether or not the key is in the hash map.

-  1. `remove` takes a key as argument and removes it from the hash table.
+  1. `remove` takes a key as an argument.
+If the given key is in the hash map, it should remove the entry with that key and return `true`.
+If the key isn't in the hash map, it should return `false`.

   1. `length` returns the number of stored keys in the hash map.